eirikt/default-webapp-heroku/README.md

 - [Grunt as Build tool](https://github.com/eirikt/default-webapp-heroku/commit/8dbcf0164b4da8f69ac60c6b11dd4f311335132c).
   Even though the usage of tools like [Grunt][grunt] and [Gulp][gulp] lately have been [questioned](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/) as the primary build tool, I find Grunt still very useful.
   In my opinion it scales better than e.g. `npm` when the build configuration gets large and complex.
+- [HTML templating](https://github.com/eirikt/default-webapp-heroku/commit/d2ef0ac25022eb11a7d4578721aa5125c04c4bb6)
-- [Dedicated folder for public resources](https://github.com/eirikt/default-webapp-heroku/commit/039dee0e960b793174b2caaffa2b52483a9bdfd6) for file processing without renaming.
+- _Build folder_ for file processing without renaming.
-  Also, it gives cleaner project layout and increased security.
+  Also, it gives cleaner project layout.
+  This is a transient ("temp") folder named `build`.
+- Dedicated _folder for public files_.
+  It increases security, and makes multiple build steps easier.
   This is a transient ("temp") folder named `public`.
-- [HTML templating](https://github.com/eirikt/default-webapp-heroku/commit/d2ef0ac25022eb11a7d4578721aa5125c04c4bb6)

 _Tell your client that their webapp is developing at full speed, with no waste - and that they will be able to monitor all progress live._